 NEARLY LAST - BUT NOT LEAST THE VIDEO

 As you’ve already realised, it’s difficult to give an impression of Chania in just words.
 When I understood this I thought about a video to try and give you a better understanding.
 The truth is, we can’t afford to do this!
 However, I came across a web site which had done just that.
 The web site below is a ‘Hotel Travel Guide for your holidays’.
 Have a look.
 It seems to be a good site and is worth browsing.
-Below is the link just for the video you might find the accompanying music is not as good as the video, so beware.
+Below is the link just for the video.
 The first part is based in Chania (harbour, old town, market, leather lane etc) and the latter part is a tour of some of the places around Chania and to the South of the Chania prefecture.

 On the site there is a series of labelled photographs of Chania which might help you if you don’t recognise some of the images of the places in the video.